riccardocaccia/ansible-terraform-role-vpn-bastion/terraform_bastion/README.md

   image          = "Ubuntu 22.04"
   ```

-  so SSH logins go through OIDC device flow (and *don’t* fall back to local passwords).
 * The `im` user is created for automation (e.g. Terraform/IM).
 If you provided `jump_user_pubkey`, it will be authorized in `~im/.ssh/authorized_keys`.
 * Re-running the playbook is **idempotent**.